-A During the first five-months (fall semester), the answer is yes.
+A During the First Term (August - December), the answer is yes.
 Living in an East-West Center residence hall, either Hale Manoa or Hale Kuahine, is required.
 Building a living and learning community is an integral part of the EWC experience.
 The EWC is unique among international institutions in its focus on community building at the campus level as a stepping-stone to community building at the regional level.
 For more information about housing see the Center’s housing facilities web page (see http://www.eastwestcenter.org/about-ewc/housing/).

-During the spring semester, if you are living in Hawai‘i, you may live off campus.
+During the Second Term, if you are living in Hawai‘i, you may live off campus.
 However, it has been our experience that participants choose to remain on campus.
 East-West Center accommodation is inexpensive (by Hawai‘i standards), very convenient, and you have direct access to a rich community life, as well all UHM and EWC facilities and personnel.

 Q What are the EWC residence halls like?

 AThere are two main buildings: Hale Manoa and Hale Kuahine.
 Hale Manoa is 12-stories high, while Hale Kuahine is a smaller, quieter, low-rise building.
 There are options for all-male units, all-female units, or co-educational (mixed) units.
 All units have shared bathroom facilities.
 There are two handicapped accessible rooms in Hale Manoa.

 Q What sort of cooking facilities are available for residents?